Faculty of Arts - Anthropology

 Petchy, F., M. S. Allen, D. Addison, and A. Anderson.
 2009.
 Stability in South Pacific surface marine 14C reservoir over the last 750 years.
 Evidence from American Samoa, the Southern Cook Islands and the Marquesas Islands.
 Journal of Archaeological Science 36: 2234-2243.

 Nagaoka, L. and M. S. Allen.
 2009.
-Zooarchaeological research in New Zealand: studying the effects of anthropogenic environmental change.
+Antipodean perspectives on zooarchaeology: Behavioral ecology, taphonomy, and applied research.
 Journal of Island and Coastal Archaeology 4: 164-176.

 Aswani, S. and M. S. Allen.
 2009.
 A Marquesan coral reef (French Polynesia) in historical context: an integrated bio-cultural approach.
 Aquatic Conservation: Marine and Freshwater Ecosystems 19: 614-625.
 DOI: 10.1002/aqc.1006.